 The Rules (Don't Break These)

 SDIRA investing has specific rules.
 Violating them can disqualify your entire IRA, triggering taxes and penalties on the full balance.
-Take these seriously.
+Take these seriously:

 Prohibited Transactions

-If your SDIRA uses debt financing, income generated may be subject to Unrelated Business Income Tax (UBIT).
+If your SDIRA uses debt financing (like a loan to buy a property after foreclosure), the income generated may be subject to Unrelated Business Income Tax (UBIT).
 For note investing specifically, this is rarely an issue because you're not leveraging the IRA.
-As long as you buy notes with cash in the IRA, avoid transactions with family, and keep all money flowing through the IRA account — you're fine.

 Why Mortgage Notes Are Perfect for SDIRAs